OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 `truffle-config.js` file.
 This is further explained in the [Deploying to mainnet](mainnet) guide.

-But for now, let's continue exploring the ZeppelinOS features!
+But for now, let's continue exploring all the features that ZeppelinOS has to offer!
 The initial version of our project exists in the blockchain.
 Next, we will learn how to upgrade it.